fission/examples/samples/kafka-keda-sasl/README.md

 *Note: Please ensure that you are using Kafka Keda Connector version 0.9 or higher.*

+We have used [Confluent Cloud](https://www.confluent.io/) based Kafka cluster in this example.
+You can create a Kafka cluster in Confluent Cloud and use it for this example.

 ## Usage

 - Update [kafka-producer/kafka-producer.go](./kafka-producer/kafka_producer.go) with your kafka configuration.